Prison Population Reduction And Management

-Prison Population Management Interim Study Committee.
 Under current law, the Centennial south campus of the Centennial correctional facility is only able to house inmates under limited circumstances.
-The bill would open the facility for up to 650 close custody inmates.
+The act opens the facility for up to 650 close custody inmates.

-- An analysis of the impact that reducing private prison beds would have on local governments and the wider community and recommendations on strategies to diversify the local economy;
+- An analysis of the economic and other impacts that potential prison closure would have on local governments and the wider community and recommendations on strategies to diversify the local economy;

-- A utilization analysis of all state-operated facilities and all other facilities that can be used for housing inmates;
+- A utilization analysis of all state and privately operated facilities and all other facilities that can be used for housing inmates; and

 - An analysis of the feasibility of the department to obtain privately owned facilities or utilize unused state-owned buildings in Colorado.

-The bill adds to the list of achievements that allow an inmate to receive earned time showing exemplary leadership through mentoring, community service, and distinguished actions benefiting the health, safety, environment, and culture for staff and other inmates.
+The act adds to the list of achievements that allow an inmate to receive earned time showing exemplary leadership through mentoring, community service, and distinguished actions benefitting the health, safety, environment, and culture for staff and other inmates.

 - Leaves or fails to return to his or her residential or facility location without permission of the supervising agency and in violation of the terms and conditions of supervision; or